-One mechanism by which cancer cells resist treatment is by expelling cancer drugs.
+One way cancer cells resist treatment is by expelling cancer drugs.
 For example, healthy cells have proteins known as transporters that pump out toxic agents.
-One such group of proteins, called the ATP-binding cassette (ABC) transporters, is able to expel some chemotherapy drugs, including doxorubicin, and some targeted therapies, like imatinib (Gleevec®).
+One such group of proteins, called the ATP-binding cassette (ABC) transporters, expels some chemotherapy drugs, including doxorubicin, and some targeted therapies, like imatinib (Gleevec®).

 Michael Gottesman, M.D., head of the multidrug resistance section of NCI's Center for Cancer Research, and his colleagues study how ABC transporters contribute to cancer drug resistance.
 More than 30 years ago, they discovered that "in some cases, when patients go from being sensitive to resistant to treatment, their cancer cells start to overexpress ABC transporters," he said.

 In more recent studies, they analyzed DNA and RNA from tumors that are sensitive to or resistant to chemotherapy and found "increases in expression of one or more of these transporters in many different kinds of tumors," said Dr. Gottesman.